Undistraction/cssapi/README.md

 ```

-The value can either be a unit-less number (which will be interpreted as a value in pixels), or an em value as a string (for example `60em`).
+The value can either be a unitless number (which will be interpreted as a value in pixels), or an em value as a string (for example `60em`).
 Whichever you choose, media queries will ultimately be rendered using ems.
 Breakpoint order is important and values should run from low to high.
 There is no limit on the number of breakpoints you want to use, but as you'll see later, there is a mechanism for creating relative breakpoints (basically *tweakpoints*), so these breakpoints should represent the primary breaks in your application.
 The fewer the better.
 You should not define a `default` breakpoint.
 This will be handled automatically.

 ##### 2. Data